YeaSoft/netpoldo/doc/readme.txt

                                   This option sets the device for the filesystem where the compressed root
                                   filesystem image is located.
-It can be a physical filesystem formatted with ext2, ext3
+It can be a physical filesystem formatted with ext2,
-                                  or any filesystem supported by the initial ramdisk or an NFS mount (use /dev/nfs to root=<root fs device>             specify the NFS mount).
-It is permitted to reference the device by device name (e.g. / dev/sda1), by volume label (e.g. LABEL=boot-
+                                  ext3, any filesystem supported by the initial ramdisk, an NFS mount (use /dev/nfs to root=<root fs device>             specify the NFS mount) or autodetection of a local or removable device (use /dev/detect).
+                                  It is permitted to reference the device by device name (e.g. /dev/sda1), by volume label (e.g. LABEL=boot-disk) and by unique volume
-                                  disk) and by unique volume id (e.g.
+                                  id (e.g.
                                   UUID=f5a49b89-e8c7-448a-a920-ae0aaac53b7b)
                                   Depending upon the intial ramdisk image, this parameter may be optional or not.
 See below.